-2. The power steering pump is also the central hydraulic pump for all other hydraulic systems on vehicles with anti-lock brakes and self-levelling suspension.
-If the hydraulic connections of any of these systems have been broken, bleed the system as follows.
+2. The power steering pump is also the central hydraulic pump for all other hydraulic systems on vehicles with anti-lock brakes and self-leveling suspension.
+If the hydraulic connections to any of these systems have been compromised, bleed the system as follows.

-3. If the system has been recently charged and the oil level in the reservoir has not fallen below the MIN·mark, set the steering to straight ahead, the vehicle must be unloaded, start the engine.
+3. If the system has been filled recently and the oil level in the reservoir has not dropped below the MIN mark, set the steering to the straight position, the vehicle should be unloaded, start the engine.
 Add hydraulic oil to the reservoir up to the MAX mark, install the cap and stop the engine.

-4. If the system is being refilled after a repair, or if the level has fallen below the MIN·mark, remove the oil strainer from the cap and wash it in gasoline.
-Dry the mesh filter and install it on the lid.
+4. If the system is refilled after repair, or if the level has dropped below the MIN mark, remove the oil strainer from the cap and wash it in gasoline.
+Dry the strainer and install it on the cap.

 6. Fill the reservoir with oil up to the MAX mark and, with the engine off, quickly turn the steering wheel from lock to lock several times.